-As at August 31, 2023, included in endowment assets is total endowment contributions of \$211,435 (2022 - \$211,435) required to be maintained in perpetuity.
+As at August 31, 2024, included in endowment assets is total endowment contributions of \$211,435 (2023 - \$211,435) required to be maintained in perpetuity.
 See also Note 9 for net assets restricted in perpetuity.
 These assets are invested in accordance with an endowment fund policy to achieve certain target returns to be used for charitable purposes.
 In accordance with legislation in the United States, the Organization has set an annual distribution policy of 5% of market value.
 Any investment income earned on endowment assets is retained in the restricted fund and included in total endowment assets until distributions are made in accordance with the Organization's distribution policy.

-During the year ended August 31, 2023, the Organization received additional endowment contributions of \$nil (2022 - \$148,018).
-For the year ended August 31, 2023, the total net investment income earned on endowment assets including change in market value was a net gain or income of \$17,374 (2022 - net loss of \$14,109).
+During the year ended August 31, 2024, the Organization received additional endowment contributions of \$nil (2023 - \$nil).
+For the year ended August 31, 2024, the total net investment income earned on endowment assets including change in market value was a net gain or income of \$35,212 (2023 - net gain of \$17,374).

-Also during the year ended August 31, 2023, a total distribution of \$4,149 (2022 - \$10,961) was made from the net investment returns realized on endowment assets.
-The distribution of \$10,961 made during the year ended August 31, 2022 was for the net investment returns realized for the fiscal years ended August 31, 2019, 2020 and 2021, with no distribution made for the year ended August 31, 2022 due to the decease in market values experienced during the year ended August 31, 2022.
+Also during the year ended August 31, 2024, a total distribution of \$nil (2023 - \$4,149) was made from the net investment returns realized on endowment assets.
 Any distributions from endowment assets in the restricted fund to the general fund are included in the total interfund transfers for the year (see also Note 11).

-Notes to Financial Statements Year ended August 31, 2023 (Expressed in U.S. Dollars)
+Notes to Financial Statements Year ended August 31, 2024 (Expressed in U.S. Dollars)